 Our traveling circus is hitting the road again, and this time we’re headed to Nepal, Bhutan and India.
 I’m often asked why we travel to developing countries with kids, and I always think that’s an interesting question.
 I mean doesn’t everyone want to visit everywhere in the world in no particular order?!?
 Turns out that no they don’t.

-Sitting on the plane flying to Kathmandu with hot hubby and our two boys (12 and 15), we all had different thoughts on how the next two and a half weeks would play out.
+Sitting on the plane flying to Kathmandu with hubby and our two boys (12 and 15), we all had different thoughts on how the next two and a half weeks would play out.

 Bhutan was more tricky and I soon discovered the government requires a minimum tourist tariff of $250 per person per day (say what?!?!?!).
 I also learned there’s only two airlines cleared to fly in and out of Bhutan from only nine cities in the world.
 It also turns out that Paro, the International airport in Bhutan, is listed as one of the scariest airport in the world for take off and landing. (gulp!).
 When researching flights from Kathmandu, I discovered we could fly from Paro via Delhi, back home, so we decided to add a quick stop over in India.

-I’m a travel and health writer, digital and brand consultant, breast cancer survivor, and supermom to two active boys!
-I keep it real and share stories of raising teenage boys, family life after a cancer diagnosis, and family travels around the world!
+I’m a travel and health writer, digital brand consultant, breast cancer survivor, and supermom to two boys!
+I keep it real and share stories of raising an active family, life after a cancer diagnosis, and family travels around the world!
 Each story is shared with my dry, and sometimes naughty sense of humor.